Revealing the diversity of Type IIn supernova progenitors through their environments: Relation with the SN peak magnitudes

 Three SNe~IIn in our sample exhibit peak magnitudes fainter than $M_{\rm peak}<-15.5$~mag, approaching the lower luminosity limit of core-collapse SNe.
 Two of them (SNe\,1978K and 1996bu) were not observed at the peak light, yet their lower limits of peak brightness are $\sim$2.5~mag fainter than the faintest among ``Normal'' SNe~IIn, justifying their classification as ``Faint''.
 Their inferred pre-SN mass loss rates are 10$^{-4}$--10$^{-3}$~$M_{\odot}$\ ${\rm yr}^{-1}$ \citep{1993Ryder,1995Chugai,2012Kochanek,2020Chiba,2015Adams}, lower than those of ``Bright" and ``Normal" SNe~IIn.

 At such faint magnitudes, the population overlaps with non-terminal SN impostors (e.g., outbursts of $\eta$ Carinae and P Cygni, \citealp{2011Smith4,2011Smith5}).
 This raises a question of whether the ``Faint'' SNe~IIn represent genuine terminal explosions or the brightest members of the impostor population.
 In particular, SN~1997bs has long been considered as an SN impostor \citep{2000VanDyk,2011Smith4,2012Kochanek}.
 If this interpretation holds, the ``Faint'' SNe~IIn should be exclusively observed in Classes~1 and 2.
 However, this contradicts our findings that all ``Faint'' objects are associated with Classes~2 and 3, passively star-forming environments.
-This environmental trend suggests that the ``Faint'' SNe~IIn likely correspond to much lower massive progenitors.

-The environments of ``Faint'' SNe~IIn support an alternative scenario that they were genuine but subluminous SNe~IIn resulting from weak explosions ($<10^{51}$~erg) of stars with masses of 8--10 $M_{\odot}$.
+Although the Class 2 association could permit a scenario involving migrated massive progenitor stars, the environmental distribution more strongly supports an alternative scenario that ``Faint'' SNe~IIn were genuine but subluminous SNe~IIn resulting from weak explosions ($<10^{51}$~erg) of stars with masses of 8--10 $M_{\odot}$.
 In such SNe, very little $^{56}$Ni ($\sim$10$^{-3}\ M_{\odot}$) was synthesized, and conversion from shock energy to radiation energy through CSM interaction is not very efficient.
 This scenario is also supported by the observed low ejecta velocities \citep{2000VanDyk,2011Smith5,2012SNimp,1993Ryder}.
-Moreover, \citet{2015Adams} points out that type ``Faint'' Type~IIn~SN~1997bs has continued to fade in optical and infrared bands and remains significantly fainter than its progenitor star, a behavior they argue is consistent with a terminal supernova explosion.
+Moreover, \citet{2015Adams} points out that ``Faint'' Type~IIn~SN~1997bs has continued to fade in optical and infrared bands and remains significantly fainter than its progenitor star, a behavior they argue is consistent with a terminal supernova explosion.
 It should be noted that the ``Faint'' SNe~IIn discussed here are still considerably brighter than many known SN impostors (peak magnitudes of about $-$10~mag; \citealt{2006Maund,2011Smith4}).
 Environmental studies of such fainter impostors can be found in \citet{2014Habergham}.